cfpb/consumerfinance.gov/docs/wagtail-migrations.md

-# Wagtail Migrations
+# Django and Wagtail Migrations

-Adding or changing fields on Wagtail page models or StreamField block classes will always require a new [Django schema migration](#schema-migrations);
+Adding or changing fields on Django models, Wagtail page models (which are a particular kind of Django model), or StreamField block classes will always require a new [Django schema migration](#schema-migrations);
 additionally, changing field names or types on an existing block will require a [Django data migration](#data-migrations).